 - Sometimes tasks set to developer can be not implemented or implemented incompletely.
 It happens because of 3 “NOs”:

 - NO possibility to do because of the lack of conditions to implement the tasks as expected

 - NO wish to do because of the lack of motivation in short or long term

 - NO ability to do because of the lack of skills and expertise

 Any unimplemented task has a negative influence on team velocity and the team’s mood.
 So, you should track and eliminate the causes of these “NOs”.

 Team velocity improves when obstacles are removed.

-Having realized the described issues of project development, the skilled jedi understands that Scrum is just one of many methodologies popular due to its commercialisation and easy mastering.
-Many years ago a jedi was traped by an advertisement that listed Scrum benefits but concealed about all project development stages from initialization to closing.
-The discovery of these pieces has cost the jedi a lot of nerves, sleepless nights and lost projects.
+Having realized the described issues of project development, the skilled Jedi understands that Scrum is just one of many methodologies popular due to its commercialization and easy mastering.
+Many years ago a Jedi was traped by an advertisement that listed Scrum benefits but concealed about all project development stages from initialization to closing.
+The discovery of these pieces has cost the Jedi a lot of nerves, sleepless nights, and lost projects.